-Sweet potatoes with marshmallows is one of my family’s favorite Thanksgiving dinner side dishes (along with many others).
+Sweet potatoes with marshmallow are one of my family’s favorite Thanksgiving dinner side dishes along with many others.

-My mom’s mother either made candied yams or she just baked them.
+My grandmother made candied yams or she just baked them plain.
 My dad ate this dish when he was growing up although I’ve since changed the recipe to our liking.
 We like marshmallows on our sweet potatoes.
 I like to use fresh sweet potatoes, but you can make them with canned yams as long as you drain them first.
 (I avoid canned foods whenever possible.)

-My nephew, Bryce, made sweet potatoes with marshmallow for the first time ever yesterday.
+My nephew, Bryce, made sweet potatoes with marshmallows for the first time ever yesterday.

 With my mom’s oversight.

 Notice that my mom is scooping out the sweet potato.

 With the exception of the “don’t turn the mixture on high or the potatoes will splatter everywhere” incident, he did a darn good job.